 Betting on sports and sporting events has always been a deep part of the culture in the US and around the world.
 Limitations in the US drove most bettors to offshore sportsbooks catering to this lucrative market.
 The only land-based sportsbooks were located in Nevada casinos.

 That all changed in May of 2018 due to a landmark US Supreme Court decision.
 This gave individual states the right to control legalized sports betting within their borders.
 When you consider that certain estimates put the size of the existing sports betting industry in the US at $150 billion, this became a very big deal overnight.

-New Jersey was the first state to capitalize on the situation opening up for sports betting in the state and sportsbooks like FoxBet, bet365 and BetMGM opened up.
+New Jersey sportsbooks were the first to capitalize on the situation opening up for sports betting in the state.
+Books like FoxBet, bet365, and BetMGM opened up.
 This was the state suing the federal government for these rights in the first place.
 A little more than two years later, 20 different states offer some form of legalized sports betting.
-The only two states in the nation that have yet to propose legislation are Utah and Wisconsin.
+The only two states in the nation that have yet to propose legislation regulating Utah sportsbooks and Wisconsin sportsbooks.